sofiiasst/AlbumentationsX/README.md

 ---

-Here is an example of how you can apply some [pixel-level](#pixel-level-transforms) augmentations from Albumentations to create new images from the original one:
+Here is an example of how you can apply some [pixel-level](#pixel-level-transforms) augmentations to create new images from the original one:
 ![parrot](https://habrastorage.org/webt/bd/ne/rv/bdnerv5ctkudmsaznhw4crsdfiw.jpeg)

 ## Why AlbumentationsX

-- **Drop-In Replacement**: 100% API compatible with original Albumentations - no code changes needed!
-- **Complete Computer Vision Support**: Works with [all major CV tasks]
+- **Complete Computer Vision Support**: Works with all major CV tasks
 - **Simple, Unified API**: [One consistent interface](#a-simple-example) for all data types - RGB/grayscale/multispectral images, masks, bounding boxes, and keypoints.
 - **Rich Augmentation Library**: [70+ high-quality augmentations](https://albumentations.ai/docs/reference/supported-targets-by-transform/) to enhance your training data.
 - **Fast**: Consistently benchmarked as the [fastest augmentation library](https://albumentations.ai/docs/benchmarks/image-benchmarks/) also shown [below section](#performance-comparison), with optimizations for production use.